Our Story

 In 2000, as part of an assertion to the bank’s innovative approach, Bank of Beirut and the Arab Countries shortens name in a rebranding push, to become BBAC.
 Shortening the name helped define what the bank has become while preserving the traditional values and identity behind its original naming, as a full-service commercial bank.

-In 2001, BBAC reached an 80% purchase agreement with Capital for Insurance and Reinsurance.
+In 2001, BBAC reached an 80% purchase agreement with Capital Insurance and Reinsurance.
 Since that agreement, the bank’s in-store banking model has extended in geography and partnerships at an unprecedented rate.

 The following years marked Lebanon’s booming economy and investment opportunities as Beirut gradually regained her earlier pre-eminence as an industrial center, a gateway between East and West and a seaport.
 Consequentially, prospects seemed even more promising – supported and sustained by the bank’s clear strategy and business development.